The Quiet Man: Production

+This movie is, in many ways a family affair.
+Francis Ford, who played the old man who gets up from his deathbed to watch the fight, is John Ford's older brother.
+Patrick Ford, the director's son, did much of the stunt work for Victor McLaglen during the fight scene, and was a unit director.
+Arthur Shields, who played the Reverend Playfair, is the younger brother of Barry Fitzgerald, Michaeleen Óge Flynn, who was born William Joseph Shields.
+Charles B. Fitzsimmons, who played Hugh Forbes, and James O'Hara, who played Father Paul, are the brothers of Maureen O'Hara.
+In addition, four of John Wayne's children are seen in the horse race scene.

 Music

 Ford chose his friend, Hollywood composer Victor Young, to compose the score for the film.
 Young sprinkled the soundtrack with many Irish airs such as the "Rakes of Mallow" and "The Wild Colonial Boy".
 One piece of music, chosen by Ford himself, is most prominent: the melody the "Isle of Innisfree", written not by Young, but by the Irish policeman/songwriter Richard Farrelly.
 The melody of the "Isle of Innisfree", which is first heard over the opening credit sequence with Ashford Castle in the background, becomes the principal musical theme of The Quiet Man.
 The melody is reprised at least eleven times throughout the film.

 The upbeat melody comically hummed by Michaeleen Oge Flynn and later played on the accordion is the "Rakes of Mallow".

 A portion of the Irish version of "The Wild Colonial Boy" is played throughout the film.

 When Maureen O'Hara died in October 2015, her family stated she listened to music from The Quiet Man during her final hours.
 Filmmaker George A. Romero was also said to have died listening to the score.